Skip to main content

 When you visit your own public pages while logged in, CairnHolm shows you an ownership banner with context: your profile settings, a reminder that the page is live, and a share button right there.

-It's a small touch that makes the distinction between "your private view" and "what the world sees" feel real.
-You're not just logging for yourself anymore — you're authoring something.
+It's a small touch that makes the distinction between your private view and the public-facing page concrete.

 Privacy Is the Default